 Mr. Quqqiaq: Thank you, Mr. Speaker.
-It is often the case with fuel spills that they are leaving odours and fumes, some of which may be harmful to health of our students and school staff.
+It is often the case with fuel spills that they are leaving odours and fumes, some of which may be harmful to the health of our students and school staff.

-Mr. Speaker, once again, can the minister clarify, can the minister describe what steps will be taken to remediate the area around the school and the affected areas inside the school to make sure that there will be no ongoing health risks to our students and school staff?
+Mr. Speaker, once again, can the minister describe what steps will be taken to remediate the area around the school and the affected areas inside the school to ensure that there will be no ongoing health risks to our students and school staff?
 Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-During this process when the interior fuel odour smell has been reduced, as I've stated using fans exhausting out into the exterior, but it was also identified that one of the air handling units for the school located in the boiler was found to be impacted after the fuel spill.
-So this has been cleaned and now operable, providing ventilation to the outside and meeting the original standards in place, but Mr. Speaker, as stated, we have been working with the environmental consultants in getting assessments to make sure it's safe and healthy for not just students, but the people that work in the school.
+During this process when the interior fuel odour smell has been reduced, as I have stated, using fans exhausting out into the exterior, but it was also identified that one of the air handling units for the school located in the boiler was found to be impacted after the fuel spill.
+This has been cleaned and now operable, providing ventilation to the outside and meeting the original standards in place, but as stated, we have been working with the environmental consultants in getting assessments to make sure it's safe and healthy for not just students but the people who work in the school.
 Thank you, Mr. Speaker.